emiliehwolf/bash-repo/README.md

 ## Empassioned Woman

-I live in Austin, Texas and I lead a data science party on Habitica.
+I live in Austin, Texas, and I lead a data science party on Habitica.

 Here is [my website](https://wolf.engineer/).